scroll-tech/mpt-circuit/spec/mpt-proof.md

 >        + look up current `(op_type, ctrl_type)` pair from 'external rules' collection when value of current `op_type` cell different from which in above row (the difference must be one)
 >        + look up current `(op_type, ctrl_type)` pair from 'internal rules' collection when value of current `op_delta_aux` is one

-+ Data part currently has 3 cols `data_0` ~ `data_2` which dedicate to values whose relations should be provided to be correct by a proof.
++ Data part currently has 3 cols `data_0` ~ `data_2` which dedicate to values whose relations should be provided to be correct by a proof, and 3 additional cols `data_0_ext` ~ `data_2_ext` if 1 field is not enough for represent the value (like codehash and storekey/value).
 Different proof assign specified data on that columns: For proof 1 and 3 (the BMPT proof), the hashes of nodes for the BMPT before and after updating are recorded in `data_0` and `data_1` respectively; for proof 2 `data_0` and `data_1` are used for account hash before and after being updated. proofs can also refer cells in data columns which belong to the rows adjacent to it, i.e. the data which has been provided by another proof.

 There are also 2 limb cols for each `data_N` col in case of a 256bit variable and assign it into 2 128-bit limbs, naming as `data_N_limb_0/1`.